 Once a business objective has been set, managers will decide on the best strategies to implement so the business objective can be achieved.
 A strategy is a specific action that a business implements to achieve business objectives.
-For example, a business that sets the objective to increase market share, may decide to implement the strategy of a new national advertising campaign.
+For example, a business that sets the objective to increase market share may decide to implement the strategy of a new national advertising campaign.

 Once the strategy has been implemented, the manager needs to determine if the set objective has been achieved.
-It was mentioned earlier that an objective should be a measurable so that it can be determined if it has been achieved or not.
+It was mentioned earlier that an objective should be measurable so that it can be determined if it has been achieved or not.
 Businesses will often use key performance indicators to assess if a business objective has been achieved.
-A key performance indicator (KPI) is a specific criterion or tool that can be used by a manager to measure if the business has achieved its set objectives.
-For example, if we look at the business that has set the objective to increase market share, the manager could use the KPI of percentage of market share to determine if the objective has been achieved.
-Alternatively, a business that is aiming to improve its customer satisfaction levels, may look at the number of customer complaints KPI to determine if the set objective has been achieved.
+A key performance indicator (KPI) is a specific criterion or tool that a manager can use to measure if the business has achieved its set objectives.
+For example, if we look at a business that has set the objective to increase market share, the manager could use the KPI of 'percentage of market share' to determine if the objective has been achieved.
+Alternatively, a business that is aiming to improve its customer satisfaction levels, may look at the 'number of customer complaints' KPI to determine if the set objective has been achieved.

-Note: Key performance indicators are not part of this area of study however, hopefully you can see their relationship to business objectives.
+Note: Key performance indicators are not part of this area of study.
+However, hopefully, you can see their relationship to business objectives.
 We will address KPIs in more depth in Unit 4.

 Exam Tip: The business objectives listed in the study design are to make a profit, increase market share, to improve efficiency, to improve effectiveness, to fulfil a market need, to fulfil a social need, and meet shareholder expectations.
 This means that they can be directly assessed and specifically included in a question.
-There are, however, other objectives that students can use in answers where appropriate such, as the ones used in this section (improve productivity growth, reducing staff turnover etc).
-If you are going to use a different business objective that is not in the study design, ensure that it is an objective that is measureable.
+The study design does allow students to use other business objectives in their responses however.
+If you are looking to use an objective other than those lised in the study design, ensure it is an objective that is measureable.
 Objectives that are not measureable are less likely to be accepted.